initLab/initLab/Regulations.md

    owner and the public.
 3. root is Vladimir Yordanov Vassilev.
-4. Members of The Council are responsible for ensuring and improving working conditions and security of the physical space, fixing occurred damage to equipment and furniture.
+4. Members of The Council are responsible for ensuring and improving working conditions and security of the physical space, fixing damage caused to equipment and furniture.
 5. root is responsible for the reporting of revenue and expenditure of init Lab.
 6. Members of the Council are elected and excluded with a voted Council decision approved or attended by root.
-7. If there is conflict between Members arbitrator is root or the Council.
+7. If there is conflict between Members, arbitrator is root or the Council.
-8. Decisions of the Council are taken into action if at least 2 Council Members voted 'FOR', and lack of Council Members who voted "AGAINST".
+8. Decisions of the Council are taken into action if at least 2 Council Members voted 'FOR', and no Council Members voted 'AGAINST'.
 9. A valid decision taken by the Council is one where at least 50% of the Council Members have voted or root has participated in the vote.
 10. root can veto any decision made by the Council.